sijang/sijang.github.io/_pages/quotes.md

   > To improve is to change, to be perfect is to change often.

 ## Life
+  > The two most important days in your life: the day you are born and the day you find out why.

   > Turn your wounds into wisdom.

   > Be selfish with your time.
 A lot of people don't deserve it.

   > Silence is the best answer to someone who doesn't value your words.

+  > Your struggle is part of your story.

+  > You only fail when you stop trying.

+  > Don't give up.
+You are closer than you think.

+  > Be teachable.
+You're not always right.

 ## AGI
   > Everything is constructive.

   > Addressing symbol is the only way to reach there.